 - a.
 The 2.0 ha woodland situated on the east side of Thorold Townline Road shall be removed during the advancement of operations in Phase 1A/1B.
-Tree clearing in the woodlot shall be undertaken outside of the breeding bird period and the active bat season from March 23 and August 26. - b.
-The lands identified off-site as "Woodland Compensation Area" on this drawing, an area of 4.7 ha, shall be planted in accordance with the Rehabilitation Plan (drawing 5 of 6). - c.
-The lands identified on-site as Deciduous Woodland, Treed Deciduous Swamp and Swamp Thicket / Marsh Meadow on drawing 5 of 6, an area of 4.0 ha, shall be planted in accordance with the Rehabilitation Plan.
+Tree clearing in the woodlot shall be undertaken outside of the - breeding bird period and the active bat season from March 23 and August 26. b.
+The lands identified off-site as "Woodland Compensation Area" on this drawing, an area of 4.7 ha, shall be

-- d.
-Planting for the off-site woodland compensation will commence in the appropriate planting season following licence approval. - 4.
+- c.
+The lands identified on-site as Deciduous Woodland, Treed Deciduous Swamp and Swamp Thicket / Marsh Meadow on drawing 5 of 6, an area of 4.0 ha, shall be planted in accordance with the Rehabilitation Plan. - d.
+Planting for the off-site woodland compensation will commence in the appropriate planting season following - 4.
 Significant Wildlife Habitat and Wildlife - a.
 Vegetation clearing where milkweed plants are present will proceed when monarch larvae are absent (September 30 to April 1). - b.
 The setbacks along Thorold Townline Road and Beechwood Road shall be planted with a mix of deciduous and coniferous trees and shrubs with a range of sizes.
 Native plant materials that are complementary to the regional and local landscape shall be used (see Rehabilitation Plan, drawing 5 of 6).